 It’s the final countdown!
-Last chance to send re-permissioning emails to your email subscribers to obtain evidence of consent before General Data Protection Regulation (GDPR) comes into force on 25 of May.
+Last chance to send re-permissioning emails to your email subscribers to obtain evidence of consent before the General Data Protection Regulation (GDPR) comes into force on 25 May.
 I’ve already done a round-up on what GDPR means for newsletter senders, and an in-depth post on how to adapt sign-up forms to GDPR, now I’d like to give you some templates for your last-minute re-permissioning campaign you need to send to keep your subscribers’ lists legal.

 Wait…what is re-permissioning?!

-Re-permissioning is an ugly new term to describe obtaining a clear consent from your existing subscribers (if you’re not able to demonstrate how you got their consent earlier).
+Re-permissioning is an ugly new term to describe obtaining clear consent from your existing subscribers (if you’re not able to demonstrate how you got their consent earlier).
 According to GDPR rules, newsletter senders:

 Consent cannot be obtained through opt-out forms or pre-ticked consent boxes but through clear affirmative action (the subscribers should have ticked the box / pressed the button themselves – double opt-in keeps you on the safe side).

-So, if you are not able to demonstrate that all your subscribers have given you their explicit consent through affirmative action (you need to have a clear record of how and when they did – text, timestamp, referring url…), you will need to send them an email asking them to re-subscribe.
+So, if you are not able to demonstrate that all your subscribers have given you their explicit consent through affirmative action (you need to have a clear record of how and when they did – text, timestamp, referring URL…), you will need to send them an email asking them to re-subscribe.
 They can do it by clicking a button or ticking a box.